-Years

-Utility plant in service:
+r ears

-Waterworks system 10-50
+10-50

-Sewer system 10-40
+10-40

-Machinery and equipment 5-10
+5-10

-Transportation equipment 5
+5

-Structures and improvements 40
+40

-Office furniture and equipment 3-5
+3-5

 Unearned fees and deposits: The Board charges new customers a tap fee for water and sewer services.
 In addition, the Board assesses a system development fee for each service.
 These fees are paid in advance and recorded as unearned before the service is active.
 Once the new connections are inspected and service begins, the tap and system development fees become earned and recognized.